markitr/tabulate/README.md

 3. You can use regex to match on almost any awrgument.

 ## Installation

+### Development version

+To get a bug fix or to use a feature from the development version, you can install the development version of dplyr from GitHub.

 ``` r
 # Or the development version from GitHub: